What We Do:

 - autism spectrum disorder

 - occupational therapy

 - early childhood development

-The group-based part of the program is intended to be delivered in person, 5 half days a week, in a classroom-type setting.
+The group-based part of the program is intended to be delivered in person, in a classroom-type setting.
 Online/virtual delivery options may be considered if required due to the COVID-19 pandemic or to address local needs and/or family preference.

 After completing the group-based part of the program, children will start the second part of the program, which provides them with individual transition supports as they enter school.
 Families and educators will also be able to access consultation services from entry to school program staff, as needed, during a child’s first six months in school.
 The program is offered free of charge.

 To participate in the Entry to School Program, your child must be:

 - between three to six years old as of December 31 in the year they are starting school